 Dance Mogul: How can young girls use dance to help build self-esteem?

 Yaminah Legohn: When a girl has confidence within herself, she can do wonders!
 Dance can help a young girl feel confident with her beauty and body.
 It also builds her self-esteem because she knows that she has a place to express herself.

 Dance Mogul: What are you currently doing to help the dance community grow?

-Yaminah Legohn: I make a practice of spreading the knowledge of the roots of dance and it’s culture in each of my classes, workshops and performances.
+Yaminah Legohn: I make a practice of spreading the knowledge of the roots of dance and it’s culture in each of my classes, workshops, and performances.
 I continually create more art to inspire and entertain wider audiences.
-I’ve also expanded the dance division of my company, Art of LegohnTM, from Los Angeles to NYC, to include variety of skilled dancers that have a talent of inspiring audiences though dance.
-The company works and performances will introduce audiences to more dance style fusion, across West African, Dancehall, Hip- Hop, House and Modern dance styles.
+I’ve also expanded the dance division of my company, Art of LegohnTM, from Los Angeles to NYC, to include a variety of skilled dancers that have a talent of inspiring audiences through dance.
+The company works and performances will introduce audiences to more dance style fusion, across West African, Dancehall, Hip- Hop, House, and Modern dance styles.

 Dance Mogul: What have been some of your most memorable moments with dance thus far?